 C-421-2: Work Experience Referral

 Before referring a customer for Work Experience Services, the customer's individualized plan for employment (IPE), trial work plan (TWP), or IPE amendment must include Work Experience Services as a service.
-For more information, refer to VRSM B-310: Trial Work Services, B-400: Completing the Comprehensive Assessment, and B-500: Individualized Plan for Employment.
+For more information, refer to VRSM B-310: Trial Work Services, B-400: Completing the Comprehensive Assessment, and B-500: Individualized Plan for Employment and Post-Employment.
 Students with disabilities who are potentially eligible can also participate in Work Experience Services when a service justification is completed.

 To initiate Work Experience Placement Services with a provider, the VR counselor completes VR1600, Work Experience Referral.
 The referral must identify the date, time, and location for the work experience planning meeting.